 Indiana Dunes National Park

 Indiana Dunes National Park is one of the state’s most underrated travel highlights.
-Located along Lake Michigan, it offers beaches, dunes, wetlands, forests, trails, birdwatching, and views across the lake.
+Located along Lake Michigan, it offers beaches, dunes, wetlands, forests, trails, birdwatching, and Great Lakes views.

-This is a strong fit for families, outdoor travelers, Chicago-area road trips, and anyone who wants a Great Lakes getaway without heading farther north into Michigan or Wisconsin.
+This is a strong fit for families, outdoor travelers, Chicago-area road trips, and anyone who wants a Lake Michigan getaway without heading farther north into Michigan or Wisconsin.

 The nearby Indiana Dunes State Park adds additional trails, dune climbs, and beach access.
-The area works best in warm-weather months, but it can also be scenic in spring and fall.
+The area works best in warmer months, but it can also be scenic in spring and fall.

 Fort Wayne